caleb531/play-song/README.md

 ### Playing a genre

 To play all songs within a particular genre, use the `playgenre` keyword.
 Genres whose names match your query will populate the list of results.
 Choosing a genre from the list will play all songs within that genre (grouped by artist).

+### Playing a playlist

+To play all songs within a playlist, use the `playplaylist` keyword.
+Playlists whose names match your query will populate the list of results.
+Choosing a playlist from the list will play all songs within that playlist (according to playlist order).

 ## Support